Greece has many attractions, from the busy streets of its capital, Athens, to the quietest uninhabited islands.

-Villages with whitewashed homes and buildings really are abundant in Greece, especially on its islands, while ancient history can be explored just about everywhere you look.
+Villages with whitewashed homes and buildings are abundant in Greece, especially on its islands, while ancient history can be explored just about everywhere you look.

 Athens – the capital of Greece

-Parthenon is the best known and it’s at the centre of one of Athens’ World Heritage Sites, the Acropolis of Athens.
+Parthenon is the best known and is at the centre of one of Athens’ World Heritage Sites, the Acropolis of Athens.

 Thessaloniki – the second city of Greece

-The city is the second largest in the country and is the capital of the Central Macedonia region.
+The city is the country’s second-largest and the capital of the Central Macedonia region.

 It also has ancient sites to explore and landmarks from more recent periods in history, plus some excellent beaches.

 If you enjoy the nightlife, then Thessaloniki is the place for you – it’s been ranked by Lonely Planet as one of the best party destinations in the world!

 There are approximately 1,400 islands in Greece, and these, combined with the long mainland coastline, give Greece the eleventh longest coastline in the world; 13,676 kilometres (8,498 miles) of coastline.